 He followed that with the book “War Game” in 1993, which is about the boys on a soccer team who eagerly join the British forces in the new war.
 Foreman turned his book into this eponymous animated short film in 2002.

-These boys from a farming community sign up to be soldiers as if it were just another sports team, expecting the war to end by Christmas.
+In the film, the teammates in a farming community sign up to be soldiers as if it were just another sports team, expecting the war to end by Christmas.

 As in the film Joyeux Noel, during the Christmas Truce, the boys temporarily leave the punishing life in the trenches to play impromptu football with German soldiers.